daniel-gaina/MTP/README.md

 MTP syntax
 ----------

-MTP follows sevaral syntax elements from Maude (XXX) but it also provides particular elements to closely represent hybrid specifications.
+MTP follows sevaral syntax elements from Maude (http://maude.cs.illinois.edu/) but it also provides particular elements to closely represent hybrid specifications.
 In particular, MTP modules are defined with the following syntax, where elements in square brackets are optional:

 * **spec!
 SPEC-NAME[{PARAMS}] = DEFS end** This syntax defines a specification with tight semantics.